Tryptamine: Pharmacokinetics

 Tryptamine produced endogenously or administered peripherally is readily able to cross the blood–brain barrier and enter the central nervous system.
 This is in contrast to serotonin, which is peripherally selective.
+However, it has been reported that tryptamine also shows partial peripheral selectivity.

 Tryptamine is metabolized by monoamine oxidase (MAO) to form indole-3-acetic acid (IAA).
 Its metabolism is described as extremely rapid and its elimination half-life and duration as very short.
 In addition, its duration is described as shorter than that of dimethyltryptamine (DMT).
 Brain tryptamine levels are increased up to 300-fold by MAOIs in animals.
 In addition, the effects of exogenous tryptamine are strongly augmented by monoamine oxidase inhibitors (MAOIs).

 Tryptamine is excreted in urine and its rate of urinary excretion has been reported to be pH-dependent.

 Chemistry

 Tryptamine is a substituted tryptamine derivative and trace amine and is structurally related to the amino acid tryptophan.

 Properties

 The experimental log P of tryptamine is 1.55.